mehmet-ozdemir00/transit_alert_management_system/README.md

 # 🔒 Security

-All sensitive data is stored securely in DynamoDB and Lambda environment variables.
+All sensitive data is securely managed:

-No credentials are stored in the codebase.
-All endpoints are served over HTTPS via API Gateway.
-AWS Cognito is used for secure user login and authentication.
+* Cognito ensures secure user login and authentication.
+* DynamoDB stores user data and subscription logs with encryption at rest.
+* Lambda environment variables are used for managing credentials and other sensitive information, never hard-coded in the codebase.
+* API Gateway enforces HTTPS for secure data transmission.
+* IAM Roles ensure that Lambda functions have the necessary permissions to interact with DynamoDB, SNS, and other AWS services.
+* S3 stores Lambda deployment artifacts securely, ensuring that only authorized users can upload and retrieve code packages.

 # 📄 License